seanpue/graphtransliterator/docs/usage.rst

 The settings of a Graph Transliterator can be serialized using :meth:`GraphTransliterator.dump`, which returns a dictionary of native Python data types.
 A JSON string of the same can be accessed using :meth:`GraphTransliterator.dumps`.
-Validation is performed during a dump.
+Validation is not performed during a dump.

-A GraphTransliterator can be loaded from serialized settings, e.g. in an API context, using :meth:`GraphTransliterator.load` and from JSON data as :meth:`GraphTransliterator.loads`.
-Because they are intended to be quick, neither method performs ambiguity checks or strict validation checking.
+A GraphTransliterator can be loaded from serialized settings using :meth:`GraphTransliterator.load` and from JSON data as :meth:`GraphTransliterator.loads`.
+Because they are intended to be *quick, neither method performs ambiguity checks or strict validation checking.*

 Serialization can be useful if providing an API or making the configured Graph Transliterator available in other programming languages, e.g. Javascript.